 Loveland consists of myriad boulders and crags on the hillsides above washes 1 - 2 miles north of Split Rock.
 Most of the routes in this area were established by seminal climbers in the 1980's and ascend slabs, faces, and cracks of varying widths on fair to excellent quality rock.
 Vector

 The best way to access Loveland is to park at Split Rock and follow the trail that heads north.
 Looking north, the Tiger Rocks and Bond Boulders are easily seen near the trailhead.
 As soon as the trail veers in a northwest direction toward the Morongo Man Cliffs, continue north in a wash and over rolling terrain for a mile to the Tiger Rocks and Bond Boulders.
 The other crags are found on the slopes on either side of the Desert Queen Wash which is located about 1/2 mile north of the Bond Boulders.

-Browse More Classics in Loveland
+Browse More Rock Climbing Classics in Loveland

 Featured Route For Loveland

 Beak Boulders.
 Photo by Blitzo.

 BETA PHOTO: Loveland, with the Tiger and Bond boulders on the ...